 And then I started reading her—actually, reading her.
 (Not just experiencing Austen through Emma Thompson’s Sense and Sensibility, which we watched in high school, or the Pride and Prejudice starring Keira Knightley.)
 First for a course on eighteenth-century fiction: Persuasion (1817), Austen’s famously autumnal novel.
 And then I slowly wended my way through four of the books that preceded this one on Audible.
 They became my release at the end of the day, after hours of burying my head in scholarship I needed to know for my Ph.D. coursework.
 And then something strange happened: everywhere, I started noticing characters like me—not always with a cane or brace (like the ones I use because of my spinal cord injury) but so-called “invalids,” “cripples,” and those who are dubbed vexatious malingerers, but who anyone who’s ever struggled with chronic illness knows are just doing the best they can with relentlessly unstable, mercurial bodies.

 Let’s look at only three examples.
 In Persuasion, we meet the protagonist’s—Anne Elliot’s—sister Mary, who is always complaining of ill-health, and yet who bristles when she is excluded from family walks.
 She is just as much a lover of a good stroll as anyone else.
-Mrs. Smith, who’s rheumatism has laid her low, but who–to Anne’s astonishment–has found immense contentment with her nurse and, more importantly, companion Mrs. Rooke, and who plays a pivotal role in the plot, proving to be more of a mother to Anne than her more obvious maternal figure Lady Russell.
+We also encounter Mrs. Smith, who’s rheumatism has laid her low, but who–to Anne’s astonishment–has found immense contentment with her nurse and, more importantly, companion Mrs. Rooke, and who plays a pivotal, if debatable, role in the plot, proving to be more of a mother to Anne than her more obvious maternal figure Lady Russell.

 And then there’s Sanditon (1817), an incomplete novel about two characters, Mr. Parker and Lady Denham, who try to make their small town into a famous seaside health center without giving so much as a damn about the people who migrate to Sanditon for help.
 It’s difficult to tell how good this novel would have been since only about 100 pages of it were written before Austen died (after a long struggle with Addison’s disease).
 Even so, my favorite lines in all of Austen come from this book, when young Charlotte, as close to a headliner as its ensemble cast has, encounters Mr. Parker’s sister Diana for the first time with a crass excuse for her shock: “I dare say I do look surprised [to see you] … because these are very great exertions, and I know what Invalids both you and your Sister are” (52).
 “Invalids, indeed,” Miss Parker confirms.
 “I trust there are not three People in England who have so sad a right to that appellation!—But my dear Miss Heywood, we are sent into this World to be as extensively useful as possible, and where some degree of Strength of Mind is given, it is not a feeble body which will excuse us—or incline us to excuse ourselves.”